-Monacan Museum Hours: The museum is avaliable for visits by appointment only at this time.
-Please call the museum or the Tribal Hall to arrange your visit to the museum.
+Monacan Museum Hours: The Monacan Museum is now open Tuesday through Saturday (10am - 4pm)Sunday by appointment only.
 Due to the drastic changes of the weather in this area, the museum will not be open during storms or snow.

 There is a $3.00 per person fee to tour the museum.